jamargoochIT/post-install-config/README.md

 </p>

 <h1>Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br /><br><br><br><br>
+This tutorial goes over the basic post-install configuration of the osTicket.<br /><br><br><br><br>

-We’re going to set up osTicket with basic configurations to get it up and running.
-We’re going to get a sense of how to navigate through osTicekt and see various tabs.
-This is not going to be a completely comprehensive guide.
+This is not going to be a complete comprehensive guide.
+We’re going to get a sense of how to navigate through osTicekt and see an asortment of tabs as we set up osTickets with very basic configurations.

+Okay, let's get started.

+Well actually, before that let's briefly mention the two panels we'll be switching between: the Admin Panel and Agent Panel.
-Admin Panel is backend configuration and the Agent Panel is for users that are handling tickets.
+The Admin Panel is backend configuration and the Agent Panel is for users that are handling tickets.

-What we’ll do first is add a new Role.
+Okay, now what we’ll do first is add a new Role.
 Roles tell each user what their allowed to do within osTicket.
-So, to get started, lets click Admin Panel in the upper right.
+So, lets click Admin Panel in the upper right.

 ![1](https://github.com/user-attachments/assets/270800f8-c87b-4f54-8928-6f51d60e9988)<br><br><br><br>